 Machaerus was one of the desert fortresses built by Macabbes and later again by King Herod when ruling over Judea.
 According to first century historian Josephus, this is also the fortress where John the Baptist was imprisoned, and beheaded.
 In 2018, Erick and I visited the site.
 We reviewed the site’s history, archaeology, and special role in the formation of Christianity.

 Machaerus and the New Testament

 John the Baptist is reviewed in the New Testament as the forerunner of Jesus.
-According to the Gospel of Luce, they were related by blood.
-Yet a carefull reading of the Gospels seems to indicate John the Baptist and Jesus were leading competing groups.
-But shortly before Jesus was executed, in Jerusalem, John the Baptist was also put to death, by Herod Antipas, in Machaerus.
+According to the Gospel of Luke, they were related by blood.
+However, a careful reading of the gospels seems to indicate John the Baptist and Jesus were leading competing groups.
+However, shortly before Jesus was executed, in Jerusalem, John the Baptist was also put to death by Herod Antipas, in Machaerus.

-Both the Gospels and Josephus testify that this happened after John the Baptist rebuked the king for his inappropriate relationship with his brother’s wife, Herodias.
+Both the gospels and Josephus testify that this happened after John the Baptist rebuked the king for his inappropriate relationship with his brother’s wife, Herodias.
 In response, Antipas had John jailed in his palace of Machaerus.
-During his imprisonment, Herodias plotted to have her daughter, princess Salome, preform a sensual dance in front of the king, during his birthday celebrations.
-The king was so enthralled by her appearance that he declared to provide her with what even she desired.
-On the advice of her mother, Salome asked for John’s head, on a platter.
-The King fulfilled her wish, and so John the Baptist was beheaded.
+During his imprisonment, Herodias plotted to have her daughter, Princess Salome, perform a sensual dance in front of the king during his birthday celebrations.
+The king was so enthralled by her appearance that he declared to provide her with whatever she desired.
+On the advice of her mother, Salome asked for John’s head on a platter.
+The king fulfilled her wish, and so John the Baptist was beheaded.

 Despite the cruel execution, John’s death led to the unification of the followers of John with the followers of Christ.
 In retrospect, the execution of John the Baptist in Machaerus was an important event that led to the formation of the early Christian Church.